Regional yearbook introduction

 European policy background

 European policymaking is inherently multidimensional: on the one hand, it has to encompass a broad framework providing objectives for the EU as a whole, while on the other it needs to acknowledge the often specific needs of national and subnational territories.
-Recent challenges such as the global financial and economic crisis, the impact of globalisation, security concerns from terror attacks, or the spread of coronavirus provide just a few examples of the two-sided need to deliver both global and local solutions in a coherent manner.
+Recent challenges such as the global financial and economic crisis, the impact of globalisation, security concerns from terror attacks, the refugee crisis, the departure of the United Kingdom from the EU (Brexit), or the COVID-19 pandemic provide just a few examples of the two-sided nature of delivering both EU-wide and local solutions in a coherent manner.

 One of the EU’s main challenges is to ensure that policy developments are scrutinised to ensure that they take account of the considerable geographical diversity within the EU.
-The territorial dimension of EU policy is increasingly recognised, as growth and job creation depend on making the best use of all assets, while ensuring that common resources are used in a coordinated and sustainable way.
+The territorial dimension of EU policy is increasingly recognised, as job creation and the transition towards a green and digital economy depend on making the best use of all assets, while ensuring that common resources are used in a coordinated and sustainable way.
 This section provides an overview of some of the main EU policy developments that have a territorial impact.

 What is cohesion policy?

 EU cohesion policy is designed to promote harmonious development within the EU by strengthening economic, social and territorial cohesion.
-In doing so it promotes job creation, business competitiveness, economic growth and sustainable development, thereby improving the overall quality of life experienced by those living in the EU.
+In doing so it promotes job creation, business competitiveness, economic growth and sustainable development, thereby improving the overall quality of life experienced by people in the EU.

 Cohesion policy: how is the budget decided?

-The bulk of the budget for the EU’s cohesion policy is provided to regions whose development lags behind the EU average.
-Indeed, more than half of the total budget for cohesion policy was given over to less developed regions that were predominantly located in the south or the east of the EU, the Baltic Member States and several outermost regions.
+The bulk of the budget for the EU’s cohesion policy is provided to regions whose development lags behind the EU average, in particular, less developed regions predominantly located in the south or the east of the EU, the Baltic Member States and several outermost regions.
+Funding is concentrated on these less developed regions, with the goal of reducing economic, social and territorial disparities.

 The NUTS classification — an objective basis for the allocation of cohesion policy funding

-Statistics from regional accounts are used in the allocation of ESIF, with the NUTS classification providing the basis for regional boundaries and geographic eligibility.
+Statistics from regional accounts are used in the allocation of cohesion policy funds, with the NUTS classification providing the basis for regional boundaries and geographic eligibility.

-During the period 2014-2020, eligibility for the ERDF and the ESF was calculated on the basis of regional GDP per inhabitant (in purchasing power standards (PPS)) averaged for the period 2007-2009.
+During the period 2021-2027, eligibility for cohesion funds will be based on regional GDP per inhabitant (in purchasing power standards (PPS)).
 NUTS level 2 regions were ranked and split into three groups:

 - less developed regions, where GDP per inhabitant was less than 75 % of the EU average;